ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+raw potato and rub the hand each night;
 let the water dry cn the hand.
 It will
 need but few applications.
 Swelled Neck —Wash the part with